aidan-gibson/HW10_TSP/README.md

 - [x] augment constructor and destructor as necessary
 - [x] `mutate()` pick 2 points at random and swap their values
 - [x] `recombine()`
-- [ ] recombine allocates memory for new offspring
+- [ ] recombine allocates memory for new offspring (needs to be manually cleaned?)

+### Deme Class

+- [x] Constructor: generate a completely random population of Chromosomes with pop_size individuals.
+- [x] Destructor: clean up any resources you allocated.